Blake Shelton Upsets Fans By Tweeting ‘The Voice’ Spoiler

 As reported by Pop Culture, it all went down when Blake and real life girlfriend Gwen Stefani battled it out to get contestant Ricky Braddy on their teams during the latest pre-recorded Blind Audition rounds.

-Clearly pretty pleased with the fact that he managed to bag the contestant, the “God’s Country” gloated and spoke out about his happiness on Twitter – only his message came before Ricky actually made his decision, as his audition was cut with a commercial break in the middle.
+Clearly pretty pleased with the fact that he managed to bag the contestant, the “God’s Country” singer gloated and spoke out about his happiness on Twitter — only his message came before Ricky actually made his decision, as his audition was cut with a commercial break in the middle.

-“See @GwenStefani… I can play nice!”
-Shelton tweeted, tagging Gwen in his message.
+“See @GwenStefani… I can play nice!” he tweeted, tagging Gwen in his message.
 “Now you can find more artists on your team..
 CAUSE I GOT RICKY!!!”

 The tweet gained closed to 2,000 likes on the social media site, though a lot of fans actually hit back at the singer as they pointed out that he’d spoiled Ricky’s decision by tweeting at least one minute before the moment actually aired during the latest episode of the singing competition.